medioman22/Bidirectional_Interface/README.md

 ```
 3) Now there are 2 ways to make the motor vibrate : You should know that serveral libraries are required to make these scripts work.
 There is a .yml file in the Interface folder which can be used to directly create an environment with the right libraries.

+## In both cases, you need to define a python environment with all the required libraries.
+There is a [.yml file](Bidirectional_interface/Haptics/Interface/) that you can use to actually create the right environment.

 #### Possibility 1 : Use the UI
 1) In your local clone of the repo, go to the Interface folder and launch the main.py present in the src folder
 ```